aaronmams/jekyll-now/_posts/2017-04-19-United Airlines part 1: corporate socialists.md

 B. buy Bud Light instead of Sierra Nevada then complain about how much beer costs at the ball park
 C. buy Sierra Nevada then complain about how much beer costs at the ballpark.

-What we DON'T do is offer the concession stand guy $10 for the $12 beer then punch him in the face and start a riot when he says no.
+What we DON'T do is offer the concession stand guy a 10-spot for the 12 dollar beer then punch him in the face and start a riot when he says no.

 For anyone interested in a shallow dive into some of the ways economists have extended classical micro-economic theory to address complex choice occassions here are some suggestions: